qlik-oss/core-grpc-jdbc-connector/README.md

 [![CircleCI](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector.svg?style=shield)](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector)

-This connector will exemplify how a JDBC gRPC Connector can be written.
-This connector contains an example that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.
+This connector exemplifies how a JDBC gRPC Connector can be written.
+It contains an example that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.

 ## Run example

-Goto the examples folder and run:
+Go to the examples folder and run the following:
 ```
 ACCEPT_EULA=<yes/no> docker-compose up --build -d
 ```

-Then goto the reload-runner directory and install NodeJs dependencies with:
+Then go to the reload-runner directory and install NodeJs dependencies:

 ```
 npm install
 ```

-To run the example:
+Use the following command to run the example:

 ```
 npm start
 ```

-To run integration tests:
+To run integration tests, use the following command:
 ```
 npm test
 ```